So, you like to know how to plan an international trip? No worries, we’ve got you covered.

 Step 5: Book your flight and other means of transportation

 It is time to select your final dates.

 Book your tickets.
 The easiest platform to use is Skyscanner.
 This site compares the best prices/dates and airlines for you and offers you the most advantageous one.
 You can also choose different options, which look more interesting.

 In this step, you can still adjust your dates to the most suitable price.

 Now you know when you arrive at your destination you can book your first night(s) of accommodation.

-Book the first night of your trip (or the whole trip at once if you like)
+Book the first night of your trip (or the entire trip at once, if you like)

-Even if you choose to do a road trip we recommend booking the first night(s).
-There is a pretty big chance you will have a jet lag.
-So it’s best to assure some nights of good sleep so your holiday is off to a good start.
+Even if you do a road trip we recommend booking the first night(s).
+You will have a jet lag.
+It’s best to assure some nights of enjoyable sleep, so your holiday is off to an excellent start.

 Step 7: Complete your travel itinerary with activities and tours